auditray-app/auditray-release/CONTRIBUTING.md

-# Contributing to Understand Anything
+# Contributing to AuditRay

-Thank you for your interest in contributing to Understand Anything!
+Thank you for your interest in contributing to AuditRay!
 This document provides guidelines and instructions for contributing to the project.

 ## 🌟 Ways to Contribute